samusgray/frontend-projects/readme.md

 - Find an API at http://www.programmableweb.com/ and use AJAX to display content in your own archive.
 Bonus: Use a templating language like handle bars to display data
+- Refactor a jQuey plugin to eliminate the jQuery depenency.

 # Todo:
 - Create project templates according to archive values.